UnitTestBot/jacodb/design.md

 ## Performance

 `ClassTree` uses immutable lock-free structures from [Xodus database](https://github.com/JetBrains/xodus).
-This brings 10% lower memory footprint of application (`CompilationDatabaseImpl` created only with Java 8 runtime consumes about ~300Mb of heap memory). `ClassTree` implementation based on java concurrent collections consumes ~330Mb of memory.
+This brings 10% lower memory footprint of application (`JCDBImpl` created only with Java 8 runtime consumes about ~300Mb of heap memory). `ClassTree` implementation based on java concurrent collections consumes ~330Mb of memory.
 Initialization performance is almost the same between Xodus-structures and java concurrent structures.